Getting to Know Your Liberty Gas Propane Tank

 How familiar are you with the workings of your propane tank?
 How about the safety features and regulations that go into keeping your family safe?
 We’re guessing – not very!
 But no worry – that is where we come in!
 Liberty Gas makes sure that your propane tank complies with the latest regulations as your trusted full-service propane provider.

 Not only does a tank hold your fuel, but it has a variety of standard safety features to ensure safe operation.
-It is always good to know a bit about the equipment around your home, so with the help of our friends at propane101.com, here are the basic facts.
+It is always good to know a bit about the equipment around your home, here are the basic facts.

 (By the way – you’re welcome in advance for helping you sound really smart when dropping some knowledge the next time you’re sitting around the fire pit with friends!)